 The VERY heavily fictionalised film of "The Boston Strangler" implies something like this at the end.
 The killer, Albert De Salvo, has been diagnosed with Multiple Personality Disorder (the real life De Salvo was never even suspected of having this condition,) and the film ends with him apparently having gone permanently catatonic after re-enacting one of the murders under the influence of his murderous side, and with no sign of the gentle family man left.

 This happened to Dr. Jekyll at the end of his strange case.
 Luckily for Victorian England, Jekyll saw this coming, locked himself up before changing completely, and ultimately committing suicide.

-He locked himself up because by this time, all of London was out for Hyde's head, after all the atrocities he had commited.
+He locked himself up because by this time, all of London was out for Hyde's head, after all the atrocities he had committed.
 Hyde never tries to escape after this point; he just weeps in a corner, because both he and Jekyll know the end is near.

 Happens to some of the Clayborn in David Wingrove's Chung Kuo series.